djfumberger/retromega/README.md

 To get Pegasus setup on your Retroid Pocket 2 there's a great guide [available here](https://basvroegop.nl/pegasus)

 ## Features
-* Optimised for the RP2
+* Optimised for the RP2.
-* Favorites and Recently Played
+* Favorites and Recently Played.
-* Quick browsing
+* Quick index seeking.
 * Sorting by title, date, rating, last played.
-* Filtering by favorites
+* Filtering by favorites.
 * Make sure to remember where you left off.

 ## Planned Updates
-* Search
+* Search.
-* Detail pages
+* Detail pages.
-* Video previews
+* Video previews.
-* Alternative game views
+* Alternative game views.
 * Add more / missing system cover images.

 ## License